kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 npm install kuzzle-sdk
 ```

-Now, you can run your app and access if by different way:
+Now, you can run your app and access it by different ways:

   - To test it on your smartphone, you'll need to download the
   expo application and scan the displayed qrCode after running this command: